zt-pawer/SwiftGodotIosPlugins/README.md

 # Development Status

 SwiftGodotGameCenter is built on the GDExtension framework, which is still in an [experimental](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/what_is_gdextension.html#differences-between-gdextension-and-c-modules) state, and consequently SwiftGodotGameCenter is still in an experimental state.
-Compatibility may break in order to fix major bugs or include critical features.
+This plugin compatibility may break.

 # Technical details